DapperDog/PokemonTCGOCodeChecker/README.md

 I'm also assuming you at least know a little bit about python / running python scripts

+And hey, if you get some good use out of this, you can show your appreciation by sending some digital / physical cards my way :P

 # PokemonTCGOCodeChecker
 This is just a simple python script, that requires a few manual steps to check a list of pokemon tcgo codes